pyodide/pyodide/docs/development/abi.md

 libraries will fail to load.

 The `-sWASM_BIGINT` linker setting is applied by default since Emscripten 4.0.0.
+As a result, it is applied by default on `pyodide_2025_0` and above.

 ### `-fexceptions` vs `-fwasm-exceptions`